Bill Carmody

 PARTNER

-In the decades since, Bill Carmody’s reputation has only grown.
-Today he is a nationally recognized trial lawyer who tries bet-the-company cases for plaintiffs and defendants in state and federal courts throughout the country.
-He is a permanent member of Susman Godfrey’s Executive Committee and heads its New York office.
-Carmody is best known for stepping into big high-stakes trials shortly before they are set to begin and getting paid on his results.
-He’s described as a storyteller with a “preternatural ability” to connect with juries – and “someone whose core skill set is persuading a lay jury in a complex business case.”
+In the decades since, Bill’s reputation has only grown.
+Today he is a nationally recognized trial lawyer who tries bet-the-company cases for plaintiffs and defendants across America.
+He’s a member of Susman Godfrey’s Executive Committee and heads its New York office.
+Bill is best known for stepping into high-stakes trials shortly before they are set to begin and betting on his results.
+Carmody is described as “a pure trial lawyer whose core skill set is persuading a lay jury in a complex business case,” and a storyteller with a “preternatural ability” to connect with juries.
 Click for press coverage.

 RECENT WORK

-- On behalf of a pharmaceutical industry whistleblower, Bill and his team prosecuted novel anti-kickback claims in the Novartis qui tam litigation that resulted in total settlements of $465 million – which for a case of its kind is the largest recovery ever.
+2015: On behalf of a pharmaceutical industry whistleblower, Bill and his team prosecuted novel anti-kick-back claims in the Novartis qui tam litigation that resulted in total settlements of $465 million—the largest recovery of its kind.
 Click for press coverage.

 BET YOUR BUSINESS LITIGATION

 That’s never been a problem for Bill, whose bold and creative trial tactics have earned the respect of his peers, the media, and legal educators.
-He has been elected to Law360’s esteemed Trials Editorial Advisory Board in 2019, ’20 and ’21.
-Carmody previously taught Trial Advocacy at Southern Methodist University School of Law, and served on the law school’s Executive Board.
-Currently, he serves on the Board of Trustees of The University of Tulsa.
-He is also a member of the American Board of Trial Advocates, a fellow of the Litigation Counsel of America, and a fellow of the American Bar Foundation.
+Carmody previously taught Trial Advocacy at Southern Methodist University School of Law and served on the law school’s Executive Board.
+He also served on the Board of Trustees of The University of Tulsa.
+He is a member of the American Board of Trial Advocates, a fellow of the Litigation Counsel of America, and a Life Fellow of the American Bar Foundation.

-Carmody’s ranked in the Chambers USA Guide to America’s Leading Lawyers in three departments, including its ranking of Nationwide Trial Lawyers and General Commercial Litigation in New York.
+Carmody is ranked in both the Chambers Global and Chambers USA Guide to America’s Leading Lawyers, including Nationwide Trial Lawyers and General Commercial Litigation.
+In New York, Bill is named one of three “Star Individuals.”
 According to Chambers:

 “Clients call on Bill for big high-stakes matters.
 He’s the real deal.”